CREDIT: DMBerneres@yahoogroups.com / stellaflydesign.com – First published in ‘Bernese Please’ magazine of the BMDC of Canada

 Adding together the SOD1A and SDO1B results it shows that about 50% of the breed should be considered as ‘carriers’.
 Add in the 8% of ‘At risk’ and you are looking at close on 60% of dogs that are implicated in one way or the other or to put it another way about 40% that aren’t.

 In an ideal world we would be able to say only breed with clear dogs and bitches but of course we have to operate in the real world.
 Reality says that there are many other considerations for the breed and most would say that many of these are more important to the breed than DM.
 We should not ignore factors like hips, elbows and temperament, to do so would be to completely forget good work that has been done over many years, and continues to be done, in these areas.
 We should not take things for granted or we will only regress in these areas.
-A much bigger BMD issue than DM for many is cancer and there is a test (pre-test) for our breed’s biggest issue, see elsewhere on this site for more information, and there is certainly a strong case to be considered that this is much more widespread, impactful and serious condition for OUR breed than DM.
+A much bigger BMD issue than DM for many is cancer and there is a test (pre-test) for our breed’s biggest issue, see elsewhere on this site for more information, and there is certainly a strong case to be considered that this is much more widespread, impactful and serious condition for OUR breed than DM at this time but this is no reason to totally ignore DM.

 Undermining all these issues is the big issue facing many breeds today as advised by many Kennel Clubs across the world and many veterinary institutions, namely genetic diversity within breeds.
 This is a big problem we all have to address and it would be ridiculous to rule out 60% of our gene pool to deal with a single problem that, clinically speaking, can be avoided with a much less severe application of the test results and even now only affects a tiny percentage of our breed.
 Lack of general genetic diversity has a negative impact on most of our existing issues.
 For several years now the Kennel Club has had a section on it’s web site where the Coefficient of Inbreeding, CoI, for any particular combination of dog and bitch can be calculated for you.
 As mentioned elsewhere on this web site the club recommends that breeders use this and it should be considered a serious health improving tool not dismissed as a gimmick.

 As time goes on and the possibility of DM being a clinical issue for our breed becomes better known then owners and vets are also more aware of this potential diagnosis.
 There are many other diseases and conditions that can cause similar symptoms in dogs and a dog that is ‘At Risk’ has just the same chance of developing any one of them as every other dog.
 It has to be stated that just because a dog has tested as ‘At Risk’ it does not mean that any spinal/rear quarters problem it goes on to encounter will automatically be DM.
-The only definite diagnosis is to examine a cross section of the spine problems and this can only be done after death.
+The only definite diagnosis, whatever the test result, is to examine a cross section of the spine problems and this can only be done after death but is rarely done due to the expense.

 As in many walks of life nowadays, the situation regarding DNA testing is a rapidly changing one.
 Not much more than couple of years or so ago in our breed we were not concerned with any DM test but now we have two to utilise.
 So, we must be careful not to judge yesterday’s actions with the background of today.
 In relatively recent times DM testing was not a feasible option for breeders so older dogs around today may well not be from tested parents but if they are to be used for breeding there is no reason to prevent them being tested today.